Royal County of Berkshire Polo Club

 The Royal County of Berkshire Polo Club is a polo club located near Windsor, Berkshire and home to the Prince of Wales tournament - one of the most coveted high goal trophies in Polo.
 It is set in a 230-acre estate, one mile from Ascot Racecourse, and comprises six polo fields, an arena, clubhouse and a polo school.
-The club is also home to The Arena Gold Cup, the most prestigious winter season tournament and The Arena Polo Masters, currently the highest goal game played in the winter.
+The club is also home to The Arena Gold Cup, a winter season tournament and The Arena Polo Masters, currently the highest goal game played in the winter.

-Established in 1985, by music mogul Bryan Morrison, the club’s founding member and patron was H.R.H.
-The Prince of Wales with both the Duke of Cambridge and Prince Harry as players.
+Established in 1985, by music mogul Bryan Morrison, the club’s founding member and patron was Charles, Prince of Wales with both Prince William, Duke of Cambridge and Prince Harry as players.

 Flagship tournaments

 Prince of Wales Trophy

 Held under the patronage of H.R.H.
 The Prince of Wales, this tournament first played in 1986 and is one of the four major tournaments in the English polo season attracting the world’s best teams and players.

 The 17–22 goal tournament final is played at the end of May each year with three separate enclosures for spectators to enjoy everything from a picnic at the polo to a hospitality and dining package.